NFDI4Energy/EFZN_rdm/README.md

     {{0-1}}
 The data types you choose to publish have consequences for your Research Data Management in regard to the "Accessible", "Interoperable" and "Reusable" Criteria of the FAIR Guidelines.

+    {{0}}
+**1. Accessible**  --> Make sure that (meta)data are long-term accessible

     {{0-1}}
-**1. Accessible**

-    {{0-1}}
---> Make sure that (meta)data are long-term accessible

-    --{{0}}--
     The amount of memory space needed for long-term, save storage may vary greatly between data types.
 For example, if your reasearch data consist  of high-resolution images of potential wind turbine sites, memory space needed for backup and repositories will be much higher than a handful of CSV files with projected power loads.

-    {{1}}
-**2. Interoperable**

-    {{1}}
+    {{0}}
---> Use tools and software that are FAIR themselves
+**2. Interoperable** --> Use tools and software that are FAIR themselves

-    --{{1}}--
+    {{0-1}}
-Strive to choose, where possible, programs and data types that are open and FAIR.
+    Strive to choose, where possible, programmes and data types that are open and FAIR.
 For example, do not describe your processing details in a .pdf file, but rather use a .txt-file that can be read and edited with various programs.

-    {{2}}
-**3. Reusable**

-    {{2}}
+    {{0}}
---> know and meet community standards
+**3. Reusable** --> know and meet community standards

-    --{{2}}--
+    {{0-1}}
     Which data types are most likely to be found, easily reused and shared in your scientific community?
 If these are "closed", you could provide two files: one that adheres to the common standards and a more open alternative that promotes the idea of open science.

-    {{3-4}}
+    {{1-2}}
 > **Exercise:**
 >
 > Make a list of the data types commonly used in your working group and their "FAIR value".
 Use the criteria in the table below.

-    {{3-4}}
+    {{1-2}}
 | FAIR value|	Machine Readability	| Human Readability	| Long-time Stability|	Metadata   | Example|
 | :--------- | :---------| :--------- | :--------- | :---------|:-----------|
 |very good |with common open software	|yes and without special software	|normed standard	|completely preserved |  .csv|